 Make sure he's getting enough sleepWhilst sleep might not directly be connected to sperm count, it's an important part of making sure his body is healthy, so ensure you're switching off early enough!

-What foods boost his sperm count?
+List of foods to boost his sperm count

 Add these foods to your baby-making menu to boost your chances of conceiving: